zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 ## Concurrency

-Perl 6 makes it extremely easy to utilize multi-core CPUs with [high-level APIs](http://docs.perl6.org/language/concurrency#High-level_APIs) like Promises, Supplies, and Channels.
+Perl 6 makes it extremely easy to utilize multi-core CPUs using [high-level APIs](http://docs.perl6.org/language/concurrency#High-level_APIs) like Promises, Supplies, and Channels.
 Where language XYZ is fast, but lacks ease of concurrency, Perl 6 can end up the winner in peformance